transloadit/uppy/website/src/docs/transloadit.md

 ### `getAssemblyOptions(file)`

 While `params`, `signature`, and `fields` must be determined ahead of time, the `getAssemblyOptions` allows using dynamically generated values for these options.
-This way, it is possible to use different Assembly parameters for different files, or to use some user input in an Assembly.
+This way, it’s possible to use different Assembly parameters for different files, or to use some user input in an Assembly.

 A custom `getAssemblyOptions()` option should return an object or a Promise for an object with properties `{ params, signature, fields }`.
 For example, to add a field with some user-provided data from the `MetaData` plugin: